How Cisco Webex Transforms Your Distance Learning Schedule

 Theta Lake addresses the security, privacy, and compliance concerns of distance education.
 The company wants to make sure that students and faculty members are protected, whether they’re learning on the web, or in person.

-Currently available with a 3-month free trial to help remote educators, Theta Lake provides a full compliance suite for Webex Teams.
+Currently available with a 3-month free trial to help remote educators, Theta Lake provides a full compliance suite for Webex.

 - A full archive retention policy management system for storing documents.